apache/cloudstack-docs-install/source/configuration.rst

 #.

    In a new zone, CloudStack adds the first secondary storage server for you.
-For an overview of what secondary storage is, see `Section 2.7, “About Secondary Storage” <#about-secondary-storage>`__.
+For an overview of what secondary storage is, see `“About Secondary Storage” <http://docs.cloudstack.apache.org/en/latest/concepts.html?highlight=about%20pods#about-secondary-storage>`_.

    Before you can fill out this screen, you need to prepare the secondary storage by setting up NFS shares and installing the latest